pingcap/blog/how-we-trace-a-kv-database-with-less-than-5-percent-performance-impact.md

 }
 ```

-The high-precision time measurement has been extracted into a Rust library named [minstant](https://github.com/zhongzc/minstant.git), which can be reused for similar requirements.
+The high-precision and efficient time measurement solution described above has been extracted into a Rust library named [minstant](https://github.com/zhongzc/minstant.git), which can be reused for similar requirements.

 ### Span collection